vluzrmos/lumen-slackin/readme.md

 npm install
 ```

-And your have to install [Redis](http://redis.io/), for Real Time count users, on linux distros:
+And you have to install [Redis](http://redis.io/), for Real Time count users.
+On linux distros:

 ```bash
 sudo apt-get install redis-server